 Using Epsom salt baths for weight loss began around 100 years ago.
 It has been found to increase magnesium and sulfate levels in the blood, eliminating the toxins from the body, and causing weight loss.
 These minerals help keep the body balanced and also prevent emotional eating.
 However, adding the right amount of salt and soaking in it for the right amount of time (15 minutes) is crucial in this process.
 Add Epsom salt to warm water for effective results.
 You can also add other ingredients like essential oils, baking soda, ginger, etc., for enhanced results.

 A. Can I eat or drink Epsom salt instead of taking a bath for weight loss?

 To lose weight, you have to take Epsom salt baths.
-However, if you wish to use Epsom salt for other health issues, such as constipation, you should consult your doctor first.
+However, if you wish to use Epsom salt for other health and wellness issues, such as constipation, you should consult your doctor first.

 B. Is Epsom salt different from bath salt?

 Yes.
 Epsom salt only contains magnesium and sulfate.
 On the other hand, bath salts may contain other ingredients that can be toxic chemicals.
 Hence, it is better to use organic Epsom salt.